apache/trafficserver/doc/admin-guide/files/records.config.en.rst

 .. note::

-   Previous versions of Apache Traffic Server defaulted this to 240s.
+   Previous versions of Apache |TS| defaulted this to 240s.
 This feature is deprecated as of ATS v6.2.0.

 .. ts:cv:: CONFIG proxy.config.http.cache.fuzz.probability FLOAT 0.0